ai-systems-today/ai-systems.today.github.io/content/docs/consulting/index.md

 A logistics firm aimed to reduce fuel costs and improve delivery efficiency through route optimization.

 **Solution:**
-AI Systems Today conducted a thorough analysis of the firm's transportation data, identifying inefficiencies in existing delivery routes.
+AI SYSTEMS TODAY conducted a thorough analysis of the firm's transportation data, identifying inefficiencies in existing delivery routes.

 **Implementation:**